 Data collection for Track-HD began in early January 2008.
-Data collection for the current study extension will begin in March 2012.
-Sample size calculations have shown that the existing 4 study sites will be sufficient to power the study:
+Data collection for the study extension began in March 2012.
+Sample size calculations have shown that the existing 4 study sites will be sufficient to power the study extension and the introduction of new imaging techniques at V7:

-Institute of Neurology, UCL, London Sarah Tabrizi, MD, PhD (ST); PI of Track-HD
+Sarah Tabrizi, MD, PhD (ST); PI of Track-HD

-University of British Columbia, Vancouver, Canada Blair Leavitt, MD (BL)
+University of British Columbia, Vancouver, Canada

+Blair Leavitt, MD (BL)

-Université Pierre and Marie Curie, Paris, France Alexandra Dürr, MD PhD (AD)
+Université Pierre and Marie Curie, Paris, France

+Alexandra Dürr, MD PhD (AD)